Police Officer Position Profile

 - Apply online at www.edenprairie.org under “Employment”

-First Interview: Candidates will be invited to 20 minute virtual interview with a panel of Police Officers and Human Resources.
+First Interview: Candidates will be invited to a 30-minute interview with a panel of Police Officers, Sergeants and Human Resources.
 Dates available include:

-Third Interview: Candidates will be invited to a 45 minute interview with a panel of Lieutenants and Human Resources.
+Second Interview: Candidates will be invited to a 45-minute interview with a panel of Lieutenants and Human Resources.
 Dates available include:

-Final Interview & Background Investigation Process: Candidates will be invited to meet with the Police Chief and Police Captain mid-November 2020.
-The background process typically takes up to six weeks.
+Final Interview & Background Investigation Process: Candidates will be invited to meet with the Police Chief and Police Captain the week of February 28, 2022.
+The background process takes 4-6 weeks.

-Pre-Employment Physical Exam and Psychological Evaluation: December 2020/January, 2021
+Pre-Employment Physical Exam and Psychological Evaluation: Early April 2022

 Formal Offer/Start Date: End of April / Early May 2022